andrew/ultimate-awesome/README.md

 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.
 - [awesome-polars](https://github.com/ddotta/awesome-polars) - A curated list of Polars talks, tools, examples & articles.
 Contributions welcome ! .
 - [awesome](https://github.com/alpine-collective/awesome) - 🚀A curated list of awesome resources related to Alpine.
+- [dynamic-analysis](https://github.com/analysis-tools-dev/dynamic-analysis) - ⚙️ A curated list of dynamic analysis tools and linters for all programming languages, binaries, and more.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [openstl](https://github.com/chengtan9907/openstl) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".